ai-cam/ai-cam.github.io/_people/neil-lawrence.md

   by deploying machine learning in the African context, where ‘end-to-end’ solutions are normally required.
 This has inspired new research directions at the interface of machine learning and systems research, this work is funded by a Senior AI Fellowship from the Alan Turing Institute.

-Neil is also visiting Professor at the University of Sheffield and the co-host of Talking Machines.
-  He is the author of the forthcoming book The Atomic Human (release date 30th May 2024).
+  Neil is also visiting Professor at the University of Sheffield and the author of the book [The Atomic Human](https://the-atomic-human.ai/).
 image: /assets/uploads/Lawrence_Neil.png
 webpage: https://inverseprobability.com
 twitter: lawrennd